Quantum Modified Gravity at Low Energy in the Ricci Flow of Quantum Spacetime: Effective Gravity at Low Energy

-where $\Phi_{g}$ is the observed Newtonian gravity potential at galaxy scale and Roman letters are used for space indices.
-In the limit, scalar curvature $R$ includes $\Delta\Phi$, and second order ones such as $(\nabla\Phi)^{2}$ and $\Phi\Delta\Phi$.
-To derive the fields equation, at the linear level, the terms $\Delta\Phi$ becomes immaterial in the action, as a complete derivative, and hence we are left with terms $(\nabla\Phi)^{2}$ (note that $\Phi\Delta\Phi$ terms is also $(\nabla\Phi)^{2}$ up to a derivative).
-At linear level $R_{g}$ can be replaced by $2|\nabla\Phi_{g}|^{2}$ without significantly change the physics.
+where $\Phi$ without subscript is the Newtonian potential in weak and static approximation from the metric in general scale.
+The potential taking a subscript e.g. $\Phi_{g}$ is the observed potential at the specific galactic scale, $\Phi_{b}$ at the baryonic scale.
+Roman letters $i,j$ are used for spatial indices.
+In the limit, scalar curvature $R$ includes $\varDelta\Phi$, and second order ones such as $(\nabla\Phi)^{2}$ and $\Phi\varDelta\Phi$.
+To derive the fields equation, at the linear level, the terms $\Delta\Phi$ becomes immaterial in the action, as a complete derivative, and hence we are left with terms $(\nabla\Phi)^{2}$ (note that $\Phi\varDelta\Phi$ terms is also $(\nabla\Phi)^{2}$ up to a derivative).
+At linear level $R_{g}$ can be replaced by $2|\nabla\Phi_{g}|^{2}$ without significantly change the classical fields equation of Newtonian potential we concern in the weak and static gravity limit.

 In contrast to the fact that the gravity part of the Lagrangian as geometric quantity varies with the Ricci flow, the matter part $\mathcal{L}_{M}$ is assumed not, so we write down local $\mathcal{L}_{M}$ at the conventional fixed baryonic scale.
 The proper stress tensor, which does not contain metric and using the covariant index, is given by